adrianhelvik/inf2220/README.md

 sentences (and numbers are prepended with a space).
 The tests then start and run whatever code is in the test.
-If the return value is true, the test has passed and the next test will start, otherwise a log of the tests and their statuses will be printed.
+If the return value is true, the test has passed and the next test will start, otherwise a log of the completed tests and their statuses will be printed.
 Feel free to use it for any purpose.
 Could be useful for assignments.

 ### Run
 Run the command 'make test'.